Pork Chops in Wine Sauce are an amazing recipe that will be on your dinner table in 30 minutes.

 I’m excited to share with you today a recipe from my friend Jessica of Jessica N Wood.
 She’s cooking up a delicious dish using one of my favorite ingredients, WINE!
 These Pork Chops with Dijon-White Wine Sauce look absolutely amazing, and I’m definitely going to be making them for myself this week!
 For the month of October, Jessica is focusing on GraceFULL Suppers – a 31 day series on finding grace in the kitchen and savoring suppertime.
 Check out the series on her blog, Jessica N Wood, today!
 Thanks Jessica!

 Hello!
-I’m Jessica and I’m delighted Erin invited me over to share this recipe for Pork Chops with Dijon-White Wine Sauce and Onions with y’all today.
+I’m Jessica and I’m delighted Erin invited me over to share this recipe for Pork Chops in Wine Sauce.

 When Erin invited me over to guest post, I knew immediately I had to post one of my favorite new recipes using wine: Pork Chops with Dijon-White Wine Sauce and Onions.